OffchainLabs/arbitrum-docs/arbitrum-docs/for-devs/third-party-docs/Particle/particle.md

 - `aaOptions`, used to configure the smart account implementation you'd like to use.
 This contains `accountContracts`, which takes:
     - `SIMPLE` (or `BICONOMY`, `LIGHT`, `CYBERCONNECT`), containing:
         - `chainIds`, the chains you plan on using.
 In this case, we'll use `ArbitrumSepolia.id`.
         - `version`, the version of the smart account you're using.
-Similar to `AuthCoreContexrProvider`, this should be `1.0.0` unless you use Biconomy V2.
+Similar to `AuthCoreContextProvider`, this should be `1.0.0` unless you use Biconomy V2.

 Therefore, your instance of `SmartAccount` should follow the structure within the example below.